 Looking to download files at blazing speeds on your browser?
 Then BrowserHow is here with the perfect list.
 There is no scarcity of Android browsers in the Play Store.
 But none could be called the overall winner.
 Browsers are a great utility tool that helps you explore the internet.
 Different browsers have different features and functionalities which help the internet user in different ways.

 Every browser is a pioneer in its fields.
 Whereas some are privacy-focused browsers, others are known to efficiently download large and heavy files.

 And in this guide, we will be covering the latter.
 Some of the browsers are designed with a primary focus on file downloads.
 They are built with advanced download engines to ensure faster downloads even with simultaneous files being downloaded.

 In this list, our main focus of attention will be towards the browsers’ downloading capabilities, i.e the speed at which they can download files and how efficient are they in handling interrupted downloads.
 So without any further wait, let us begin and look at the best browser for downloading files faster.

 Best Android Browser for Faster File Download

-Here are the Best Browsers to Download Large Files at Greater Speeds to Ensure Quick Download on Android.
+Here are the Best Browsers for Downloading Large Files at Greater Speeds to Ensure Quick Download on Android:

 Opera Browser for Android

 One of the oldest Android browsers, Opera is very much capable of downloading files at great speed.
 On top of that, you get one of the smoothest UI experiences that any browser has to offer.
 Likewise, it is also able to download videos from many different sites, without even the need for any proxy.

 Opera has many versions: one is its lite-weight Opera Mini, then there are two beta builds for testing experimental features.
 But if you are looking for downloading large chunks of files, the original Opera Browser stands out among all its other builds.

 Google Chrome for Android